Beyond Predictions in Neural ODEs: Identification and Interventions: Experiments

 \xhdr{Lotka-Volterra ODEs} The Lotka-Volterra predator-prey model is given by the non-linear system

-We use the same parameters as~\citet{Dandekar2020}.
-To capture the non-linearities, non-linear activation functions are required now.
-Figure~\ref{fig:LV} shows the excellent predictive performance (left) and the typical cyclic behavior (middle).
-Because of the non-linearity we cannot directly extract true parameters $A$ from network weights as in eq.~\eqref{eq:practicalregularizer}.
-Instead, we perform our non-linear causal structure inference and show the partial derivatives $|\partial_j{f_{\theta,i}}|$ for the learned NODE network $f_{\theta}$ in Figure~\ref{fig:LV} (right).
-For example, from eq.~\eqref{eq:LV0} we know that $\partial \dot{X}_0 / \partial X_1 = - \beta X_1$ and indeed $\partial_1 f_{\theta,0}$ in Figure~\ref{fig:LV} (right) closely resembles $X_1$ in Figure~\ref{fig:LV} (left) up to rescaling and a constant offset.
+We use the same parameters as~\citet{Dandekar2020} and ReLU activations for non-linearity.
+Figure~\ref{fig:LV} shows the excellent predictive performance of C-NODE (left).
+Because of the non-linearity, we resort to our non-linear causal structure inference method and show the partial derivatives $\partial_j{f_{\theta,i}}$ for the learned $f_{\theta}$ in Figure~\ref{fig:LV} (right).
+For example, from eq.~\eqref{eq:LV0} we know that $\partial \dot{X}_0 / \partial X_1 = - \beta X_1$ and indeed $\partial_1 f_{\theta,0}$ in Figure~\ref{fig:LV} (right) resembles $X_1$ in Figure~\ref{fig:LV} (left) up to rescaling and a constant offset.
 Similarly, the remaining dependencies estimated from $f_{\theta}$ strongly correlate with the true dependencies encoded in eq.~\eqref{eq:LV0}, giving us confidence that $f_{\theta}$ has indeed correctly identified $f^{\star}$.

-\xhdr{Interventions} Next, we assess whether we can predict the behavior of a systems under interventions.
-To this end, we first consider the NODEs trained on observational data (without interventions) from the examples in Figures~\ref{fig:linear} and \ref{fig:LV}.
-Then, we apply two types of interventions: (1) a system intervention replacing one entry of $A^{\star}$ as $\tilde{A}_{00} := 8 A^{\star}_{00}$ (for example, a temperature change that increases some reaction rate eightfold) in the linear setting, and (2) variable interventions $X_0 := 0.4$ in the linear as well as $X_0 := 1$ and $X_1 := 1$ in the non-linear Lotka-Volterra setting (for example, keeping the number of predators fixed via culling quotas and reintroduction).
-In Figure~\ref{fig:intervention} (left) we show that our model successfully predicts the system intervention for $X_0$ and its corresponding changes in $X_2$.
-Since $X_1$ does not depend on $X_0$ in this example, it remains unaffected.
-For the variable intervention in the linear setting, again $X_1$ correctly remains unaffected, while the new behavior of $X_2$ is prodected accurately, see Figure~\ref{fig:intervention} (middle left).
+\xhdr{Interventions} To back up this claim, we assess whether we can predict the behavior of systems under interventions.
+We consider C-NODEs trained on observational data (without interventions) from Figures~\ref{fig:linear} (simple linear system) and \ref{fig:LV} (Lotka-Volterra).
+We apply two types of interventions: (1) a system intervention replacing one entry of $A^{\star}$ via $\tilde{A}_{00} := 8 A^{\star}_{00}$ (for example, a temperature change that increases some reaction rate eightfold) in the linear setting, and (2) variable interventions $X_0 := 0.4$ in the linear as well as $X_0 := 1$ and $X_1 := 1$ in the non-linear Lotka-Volterra setting (for example, keeping the number of predators fixed via culling quotas and reintroduction).
+Figure~\ref{fig:intervention} (top left) shows that C-NODE successfully predicts the linear system's evolution under the system intervention.
+For the variable intervention in the linear setting (top right), $X_1$ correctly remains unaffected, while the new behavior of $X_2$ is predicted accurately.